theQRL/hyperion/test/compilationTests/README.md

-This directory contains various Solidity contract source code files that are compiled as part of the regular tests.
+This directory contains various Hyperion contract source code files that are compiled as part of the regular tests.

 These contracts are externally contributed and their presence in this